Line 1 Yonge–University: Operations and extensions

-Toronto–York Spadina subway extension

-On December 17, 2017, the western portion of the line was extended 8.6 km north to Vaughan Metropolitan Centre station in York Region, via York University.
+On December 17, 2017, the Spadina portion was further extended 8.6 km north to in the City of Vaughan in York Region, via York University.
 The Toronto–York Spadina subway extension (TYSSE) project built six new stations at a cost of $3.2 billion, with 6.2 km in Toronto and 2.4 km in York Region.
 The TYSSE was the first new section of a subway line to be opened since the opening of Line 4 Sheppard in 2002.
 In the year after the extension opened, most stations on the extension saw below average ridership compared to the rest of the subway system.

 Yonge North extension

-The Yonge North subway extension (YNSE) is an extension of the line north of Finch station to Richmond Hill in York Region, Ontario.
+The Yonge North subway extension (YNSE) is an extension of the line north of Finch station to Richmond Hill in York Region.
 This 8 km extension will introduce five new stations, three underground and two at surface level, and was estimated to cost $5.6 billion in 2021.
 The three underground stations will be located at Steeles Avenue, Clark Avenue, and Royal Orchard Boulevard, respectively.
 North of Royal Orchard, the line will emerge above ground, curving east before running parallel to GO Transit's Richmond Hill line.
 The two surface-level stations will be situated along the railway corridor.
 One of these, Bridge station, located between Highway 7 and Highway 407, will serve as a key intermodal hub, connecting with Viva and GO buses and offering direct access to the existing Langstaff GO Station.
 Preliminary construction work began in 2023, with the tunnelling contract awarded in 2025.

 First proposed in the mid 2000s, the extension was initially conceived with six fully underground stations: Cummer/Drewry, Steeles, Clark, Royal Orchard, Langstaff/Longbridge, and Richmond Hill Centre.
 While first priced at $5.6 billion in 2017, the cost for this fully underground version had increased to $9.3 billion by 2021, necessitating the reduction in scope that led to the five-station plan.

 Expected to take a decade to complete, the YNSE aims to reduce traffic congestion by eliminating an estimated 2,500 daily bus trips along its corridor.
 It is forecast to serve 94,000 daily riders and, by 2031, carry 58 million annual passengers.
 York Region anticipates that the extension will generate 31,000 jobs.